What is Pond Aeration?

 So you’ve got a lake or pond and you’re wondering what is pond aeration and is it something you definitely need.
 What does it do?
 Does it really matter?
 These are all common questions people have when maintaining a pond or lake of their own.

 In this article we’ll cover what is pond aeration, benefits of pond aeration systems, and different types of pond aeration.
 Our hope is that we’ll answer many of the most commonly asked questions and demystify some of the science behind pond aeration.

 Simply stated pond aeration is the process of adding air to a pond.
 That’s it.
 Obviously it is much more complex than this, but ultimately pond aeration is about adding air to water that might not normally get it.
-If you’d like to see how this works watch this video.

 Why should it matter to give water oxygen?
 Next, let’s talk about the benefits of good pond aeration systems.